 Pro-active.
 The great manager is not afraid to implement new ideas for the advancement of his restaurant.
 It is best if he is part of a network of restaurateurs who can contribute ideas regularly, ask questions and share opinions.
 A pro-active restaurant manager continuously listens to his customers and deals with their concerns immediately.

-- 10 Things Every Restaurant Manager Should Know About Buying Chef Ware in Bulk
+- 10 Things Every Restaurant Manager Should Know About Buying Chef Wear in Bulk

 - The 5 Traits of Successful Restaurant Trainers